WATCH RUGBY LIVE - SUN 24 NOV - ITALY v ALL BLACKS - Kick off 9.10am

 The upstairs area is available for hire for your special occasion such as Weddings, Anniversaries etc. You will need to arrange a booking through the Club Office.
 To assist you with planning your event the Club Caterers would be pleased to advise on menu suggestions.

 Children – are welcome of course, we are a family Club, but children must be kept under control at all times and are not allowed to jump all over the furniture.
-There is a television/play area for them in the upstairs lounge bar.

 HOUSE RULES - USE OF THE PAVILION